 In the past few years, the financial industry has experienced significant progress and growth thanks to the rapid development of computer technology.
-This has paved the way for exciting and valuable opportunities for market participants, with algorithmic trading (AT) emerging as a prominent tool.
-AT, or algo-trading or automated trading, is a computerized trading system that executes trades based on pre-programmed instructions.
+This has paved the way for exciting and valuable opportunities for market participants, with algorithmic trading (AT) being a noteworthy tool.
+AT, or algotrading or automated trading, is a computerized trading system that executes trades based on preprogrammed instructions.
 Furthermore, it has reduced trading costs, minimized the impact of human emotions on trading decisions, and increased market liquidity, which has made AT popular with many investors and researchers.

-Providing a situation with an accurate stock market prediction with the help of machine learning (ML) and deep learning (DL) algorithms is one of the other advantages of developing computer technologies in finance.
-These advanced algorithms analyze vast amounts of historical data to identify patterns and trends and help predict future market movements.
+Providing a situation with an accurate stock market prediction with the help of machine learning and deep learning algorithms is one of the other advantages of developing computer technologies in finance.
+These advanced algorithms analyze vast amounts of historical data and use it to identify patterns and trends that can help predict future market movements.
 This can be a precious tool for investors and financial professionals looking to make informed decisions about their investments.
-By leveraging the power of ML and DL Methods, finance professionals can gain a deeper understanding of market trends and make more accurate stock market predictions.
+By leveraging the power of machine learning and deep learning, finance professionals can gain a deeper understanding of market trends and make more accurate predictions of the stock market.

 While the stock market offers investors access to innovative investment tools and methods that can yield significant benefits, it is susceptible to fluctuations triggered by dynamic variables such as breaking news, economic developments, and socio-political events like the COVID-19 pandemic and the Russia-Ukraine conflict.
 These fluctuations increase the risk associated with investments.
-Thus, forming a well-diversified portfolio that is robust enough is essential to mitigate these risks and improve investment return.
+Thus, forming a well-diversified portfolio that is robust enough is essential to mitigate these risks and increase investment return.
 For the first time, Markowitz (1952) combined the risk and return concepts in the mean-variance model.

-One particularly well-regarded method that has captured the attention of researchers is the LSTM method, known for its accurate forecasting and other associated benefits (Graves and Schmidhuber, 2005; Ta et al., 2020; Rather, 2021; Cipiloglu et al., 2022).
-Moreover, adopting technical analysis strategies in algorithmic and applied trading has become attractive for researchers and investors (Frattini et al., 2022; Aycel and Santur, 2022; Kalariya et al., 2022).
-It is worth noting, however, that the implementation of AT strategies based on predicted prices with LSTM has not been widely observed, potentially leading to significant losses.
+One particularly well-regarded method that has captured the attention of researchers is the LSTM method, known for its accurate forecasting and other associated benefits (Graves and Schmidhuber (2005), Ta et al. (2020), Rather (2021), Cipiloglu Yildiz and Yildiz (2022)).
+Moreover, the adoption of technical analysis strategies in algorithmic and applied trading has emerged as an attractive area for researchers and investors (Frattini et al. (2022), Aycel and Santur (2022), Kalariya et al. (2022)).
+It is worth noting, however, that the implementation of algorithmic trading strategies based on predicted prices with LSTM has not been widely observed, potentially leading to significant losses.
 Another critical issue is the underutilization of uncertainty layers to manage uncertainties in portfolios based on LSTM.